janelia-flyem/gala/README.md

 * compute the feature vector from the feature caches when called with the inputs of a graph and two nodes.

-Feature managers can be chained through the `classify.CompositeFeatureManager` class.
+Feature managers can be chained through the `features.Composite` class.

 We can then extract feature vectors from the graph as follows: